It is a prescription anti-rejection medication used to suppress the body’s immune system after a kidney transplant.

-It works to control the response of your immune system to the transplanted organ and is administered together with other agents that suppress the immune system.
+It works to control your immune system’s response to the transplanted organ and is administered together with other agents that suppress the immune system.

-You should always take mycophenolic acid exactly as prescribed and in the prescribed dose.
-It is best that mycophenolic acid be taken on a regular schedule with respect to dosage and meals.
+You should always take mycophenolic acid precisely as prescribed and in the prescribed dose.
+Mycophenolic acid should be taken regularly concerning dosage and meals.

 Mycophenolic acid should always be taken on an empty stomach, either 1 hour before or 2 hours after meals.
 Swallow your tablets whole.
-Do not crush, chew, or cut your medication before you take it.
+Do not crush, chew, or cut your medication before taking it.

-You should not take mycophenolic acid if you are allergic to mycophenolate sodium, mycophenolate mofetil or any other component of the tablet.
-If you need to know the inactive ingredients, consult your doctor or pharmacist.
+You should not take mycophenolic acid if you are allergic to mycophenolate sodium, mycophenolate mofetil, or any other tablet component.
+Consult your doctor or pharmacist if you need to know the inactive ingredients.

-If you miss a dose When you start taking mycophenolic acid, ask your doctor what to do if you forget.
+If you miss a dose, ask your doctor what to do if you forget when you start taking mycophenolic acid.

 Write these instructions so you can consult them later.
-If you miss more than one dose, it is important that you call your doctor.
+If you miss more than one dose, you must call your doctor.
 Do not take a double dose of this medication unless your doctor tells you otherwise.

 In case of overdose, seek emergency medical attention immediately.
 Symptoms of an overdose of mycophenolic acid may include nausea, vomiting, diarrhea, and unusual bleeding or bruising.